Why Is My Dog or Cat’s Anion Gap Reading High Or Low?

 Conditions That Can Causes A Lower Than Normal Anion Gap:

 The most common cause is a low blood albumin level.
-Quite rarely, a tumor of the pet’s immune cells (multiple myeloma) in which large amounts of globulin protein are released into the pet’s blood stream can have the same effect.
+Quite rarely, a tumor of the pet’s immune cells (e.g. multiple myeloma) in which large amounts of globulin protein are released into your pet’s blood stream can have the same effect.

 CBC / WBC and Blood Chemistry Panel, blood carbonate/CO2 level, blood pH